il2ranker/il2ranker.github.io/README.md

 ![Screenshot](screenshot.png)

+<b>Notes</b>
-Note: For now, the color borders around each contestant corresponds to which dance performance they were in.
+* For now (pre-show), the color borders around each contestant corresponds to which dance performance they were in, i.e. Heel Dance, Waacking, Girlish Choreo and Hiphop.
 This is subject to change.

-Note 2: This was forked from the amazing [produce48 ranker](https://github.com/produce48/produce48.github.io).
+* This was forked from the amazing [produce48 ranker](https://github.com/produce48/produce48.github.io).

-Note 3: You can search contestants by alternative names, nationality, birth year and affiliations (eg. previous survival shows).
+* You can search contestants by alternative names, nationality, birth year and affiliations (eg. previous survival shows).

 <b>Updates</b>
 * 21/03: Ranker has been made, needs setting up